- Oct, 03 2016

 Amie Hu has kindly let us share her experience of the beautiful Yarra Valley wine region when she visited in April.

-You can read below for where Amie visited in the Yarra Valley, her favourite wine and food experiences across the world.
+You can read below for where Amie visited on her Yarra Valley Wine Tour, her favourite wine and food experiences across the world.
 Read more about Amie Hu’s travels at http://www.amiehu.com/p/melbourne-maps.html

 It’s time for Yarra Valley that weekend in April, catching onto the tail of summer in Melbourne… the fields were blooming in a luxurious shade of yellow.
 Oh, and it’s never too early to indulge in a drink or two, as Yarra teaches.
 In fact, wine tasting is a deliriously happy affair.